Top Russian diplomat warns Ukraine against provoking WWIII - NewsBreak

 Ukrainian Foreign Minister Dmytro Kuleba said on Twitter that Lavrov’s comments underscore Ukraine's need for Western help: “Russia loses last hope to scare the world off supporting Ukraine.
 Thus the talk of a ‘real’ danger of WWIII.
 This only means Moscow senses defeat in Ukraine."

 When Russia invaded Ukraine on Feb.
-24, its apparent goal was to seize Kyiv, the capital.
-But the Ukrainians, helped by Western weapons, forced President Vladimir Putin's troops to retreat.
+24, its apparent goal was the lightning capture of Kyiv, the capital.
+But the Ukrainians, with the help of Western weapons, thwarted the push and forced President Vladimir Putin's troops to retreat.

-Moscow now says its goal is to take the Donbas, the mostly Russian-speaking industrial region in eastern Ukraine, where residents are struggling to survive without many of the basics, collecting rainwater for cleaning and washing up and fervently hoping for an end to the fighting.
+Moscow now says its goal is to take the Donbas, the mostly Russian-speaking industrial region in eastern Ukraine.
+While both sides say the campaign in the east is underway, Russia has yet to mount an all-out ground offensive and has not achieved any major breakthroughs.

-“When you open a plastic bottle and it makes a crackling sound, you are worried at once (thinking that it’s an explosion) because of all those blasts.
-Anything that is happening, any noise, if our neighbours bang the door, a metal door, you are startled," said Andriy Cheromushkin, a resident of Toretsk, a small city south of Kramatorsk.

-“It's bad.
-Very bad.
-Hopeless," he said.
-“You feel so helpless that you don’t know what you should do or shouldn’t do.
-Because if you want to do something, you need some money; and there is no money now.”

-On Monday, Russia was focusing its firepower beyond the Donbas, with missiles and warplanes striking far behind the front lines to try to thwart Ukrainian supply efforts.
+On Monday, Russia focused its firepower elsewhere, with missiles and warplanes striking far behind the front lines in a bid to thwart Ukrainian efforts to marshal supplies for the fight.

 Five railroad stations in central and western Ukraine were hit, and one worker was killed, said Oleksandr Kamyshin, head of Ukraine's state railway.
-Missiles struck Lviv, the western city near the Polish border jammed by Ukrainians fleeing their home.
+The bombardment included a missile attack near Lviv, the western city close to the Polish border that has been swelled by Ukrainians fleeing the fighting elsewhere around the country.

 Ukrainian authorities said at least five people were killed by Russian strikes in the central Vynnytsia region.

-Russia also destroyed an oil refinery and fuel depots in Kremenchuk, in central Ukraine, Russian Defense Ministry spokesman Maj.
+Russia also destroyed an oil refinery in Kremenchuk, in central Ukraine, along with fuel depots there, Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said.
 In all, Russian warplanes destroyed 56 Ukrainian targets, he said.

-The strikes on fuel depots are meant to deplete vital Ukrainian war resources.
-Strikes against rail targets, both disrupt supply lines and intimidate people trying to use the railways to flee the fighting, said Philip Breedlove, a retired U.S. general who was NATO’s top commander from 2013- 2016.
+Philip Breedlove, a retired U.S. general who was NATO’s top commander from 2013 to 2016, said the latest strikes against fuel depots are part of a strategy to deplete key Ukrainian war resources.
+The strikes against rail targets, on the other hand, are a newer tactic, he said.

+“I think they’re doing it for the legitimate reason of trying to interdict the flow of supplies to the front,” he said.
+“The illegitimate reason is they know people are trying to leave the country, and this is just another intimidation, terrorist tactic to make them not have faith and confidence in traveling on the rails.”

+Moldova's Foreign Ministry said “the aim of today’s incident is to create pretexts for straining the security situation in the Transnistrian region."
+The U.S. warned previously that Russia may launch “false-flag” attacks against its own side to create a pretext for invading other nations.

+Last week, Rustam Minnekayev, a Russian military commander, said the Kremlin wants full control of southern Ukraine, which he said would open the way to Transnistria.

-An estimated 2,000 Ukrainian troops holed up in a steel plant in the strategic southern port city of Mariupol are tying down Russian forces, apparently preventing them from joining the offensive elsewhere in the Donbas.
+An estimated 2,000 Ukrainian troops holed up in a steel plant in the strategic southern port city of Mariupol are tying down Russian forces and apparently keeping them from being added to the offensive elsewhere in the Donbas.
 Over the weekend, Russian forces launched new airstrikes on the Azovstal plant to try to dislodge the holdouts.

 Some 1,000 civilians were also said to be taking shelter at the steelworks.

 Mariupol has been gutted by bombardment and fierce street fighting over the past two months.
-Russia's capture of the city would deprive Ukraine of a vital port and give Moscow a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.
+In addition to freeing up Russian troops, the capture of the city would deprive Ukraine of a vital port and allow Moscow to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

-In his nightly video address, Zelenskyy said Ukraine was maintaining its resistance to “make the occupiers’ stay in our land even more intolerable,” while Russia drains its resources.
+In his nightly video address, Zelenskyy said his country's goal is to maintain resistance and “make the occupiers’ stay in our land even more intolerable,” while Russia drains its resources.

-Britain said it believes 15,000 Russian troops have been killed in Ukraine since Russia's invasion began.
+Britain said it believes 15,000 Russian troops have been killed in Ukraine since Moscow began its invasion.
 Defense Secretary Ben Wallace said 25% of the Russian combat units sent to Ukraine “have been rendered not combat effective."

 Ukrainian officials have said about 2,500 to 3,000 Ukrainian troops had been killed as of mid-April.

-Gambrell reported from Lviv, Ukraine.
-Associated Press journalist Yuras Karmanau in Lviv and AP staff around the world contributed to this report.
+Associated Press journalists Yuras Karmanau and Jon Gambrell in Lviv, Ukraine, and AP staff around the world contributed.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine